top of page

 To tell her what was in my heart.

-I took instead my words within,
+I kept my words locked deep within,

 And shared them with a passing wind.

-It whispered in a soft reply
+It whispered in a soft reply.

 The answer that it gave:

-Love rewards the brave, my child,
+“Love rewards the brave, my child,

-Love rewards the brave.
+Love rewards the brave.”

 Rivers later, oceans crossed,